huaweicloud-latam/huaweicloud-moodle-ecs-cluster/README.md

 # huaweicloud-terraformcode
 Please read the guide first 02-ECS_Cluster_Solution-MoodleDeliveryGuide-v1.2.docx in /entry directory.
+Thank you